davefoxy/SwiftBomb/README.md

 Giant Bomb is a website with a massive wiki around video games.
 Search information on games, their publishers, characters, developers, genres, even objects within games and loads more.

-[Fully documented](http://cocoadocs.org/docsets/SwiftBomb/0.1.0) with a simple integration process, SwiftBomb allows retrieval of resources in one line and uses generics to strongly type all responses and errors to make consumption within your apps easy.
+[Fully documented](http://cocoadocs.org/docsets/SwiftBomb/0.1.0) with a simple integration process, SwiftBomb allows retrieval of resources in one line and strongly types all responses and errors to make consumption within your apps easy.

 Check out www.giantbomb.com for plenty of video game-related shenanigans.